Neural Stem cells therapy for Parkinson Disease

 What Causes Parkinson’s Disease

-For most patients (Over 85% of all cases of ), the diagnosis of Parkinson’s disease is idiopathic or of unknown origin.
-Researchers studying Parkinson’s believe that it may be caused by several factors ranging from systemic autoimmune diseases, genetic/familial to environmental causes.
-Familial Parkinson’s is quite rare, and less than 15% of our patients have reported a family history of Neurodegenerative disorders such as ALS, Ischemic Strokes, Broca’s aphasia or Ataxia.
+For most patients (Over 85% of all cases), the diagnosis of Parkinson’s disease is idiopathic or of unknown origin.
+Researchers studying Parkinson’s believe that it may be caused by several factors ranging from systemic autoimmune diseases and genetic/familial to environmental causes.
+Familial Parkinson’s is quite rare, and less than 15% of our patients have reported a family history of Neurodegenerative disorders such as ALS, Ischemic Strokes, Broca’s aphasia, or Ataxia.
 The primary pathophysiology of Parkinson’s disease is the death of dopaminergic neurons (dopamine-producing cells) and motoneurons in the midbrain (substantia nigra region.)
-The usual symptoms that are associated with PD occur due to the loss of paracrine cell signaling capacity of neurotransmitters, especially dopamine.
-Some other potential risk factors for neurodegenerative diseases like MND and PD include oxidative pressures, autoimmune system complication from disorders such as lupus, hereditary variables, environmental factors, neuroleptics or calcium antagonists, intoxication (Drug-induced parkinsonism) or traumatic brain injuries[1]
+The usual symptoms associated with PD occur due to the loss of paracrine cell signaling capacity of neurotransmitters, especially dopamine.
+Some other potential risk factors for neurodegenerative diseases like MND and PD include oxidative pressures, autoimmune system complications from disorders such as lupus, hereditary variables, environmental factors, neuroleptics or calcium antagonists, intoxication (Drug-induced parkinsonism), or traumatic brain injuries.

 Is Parkinson’s caused by genetic mutations?

-While the risk is low there are several genetic mutations that can lead to the development of Parkinson’s disease in some individuals.
+While the risk is low, several genetic mutations can lead to the development of Parkinson’s disease in some individuals.
 These include mutations in genes such as:

 • SNCA – Alpha-synuclein gene